 All children who qualify for Pupil Premium or exhibit barriers to learning are targeted through a range of interventions and activities and their progress and attainment is closely monitored.
 All members of staff also monitor the progress of children eligible for Pupil Premium and liaise with the SLT to discuss progress and attainment.
 In Key Stage 1, we have a part-time teacher offering support to those children falling behind age related expectations.
 Financial constraints have meant a reduction in Teaching Assistant hours but support for morning sessions has been prioritised.
 The progress of pupils who receive Pupil Premium funding is closely monitored by Governors and Senior staff.

 Other uses of the Pupil Premium in 2019-20 include:

 - A culture of high expectations and targeted catch up and enrichment activities for selected children.

 - Free violin lessons for junior pupils eligible for pupil premium.

 - Termly monitoring of children’s progress and analysis of data undertaken by key staff using our new School Pupil Tracker.

 - Utilising Teaching Assistants to provide additional support and deliver relevant interventions in key subject areas such as English, Mathematics and Science, targeting selected children with barriers to learning.

 - Pastoral Support: Safeguarding systems and procedures have been further developed.
-Pupils entitled to Pupil Premium receive targeted support through external agencies such as The Children and Family Well-being Service, Haslingden Community Link and the School Nurse.
+Pupils entitled to Pupil Premium receive targeted support through external agencies such as The Children and Family Well-being Service, Haslingden Community Link and the School Nurse Team.

 - Extra-Curricular Activities: Pupils are supported so that they are able to access extra-curricular activities and school visits.
 If and when additional needs are identified financial support will be considered if deemed appropriate.

-- If and when required school uniform and resources may be provided.
+- If required school uniform and resources may be provided.